monome/docs/docs/modular/ansible/kria.md

 * All (bottom row of 4 lit): all tracks and parameters have a synchronized loop

-By default Note Sync is on, and Loop Sync is set to Track.
+By default Note Sync is on, and Loop Sync is set to All.

 Some space on this page is also used for some behavior that affects all apps: